shahzaib3120/BNN-PYNQ/README.md

 	-	bitstreams: contains the bitstreams for the 5 overlays
 		- pynqZ1-Z2: bitstreams for Pynq devices
 		- ultra96: bitstreams for Ultra96 devices
+		- zc706: bitstreams for ZC706 devices
 	-	libraries: pre-compiled shared objects for low-level driver of the 5 overlays each for hardware and software runtime
 		- pynqZ1-Z2: shared objects used by Pynq devices
 		- ultra96: shared objects used by ultra96
+		- zc706: shared objects used by ZC706
 	-	params: set of trained parameters for the 5 overlays:
 		- <a href="http://yann.lecun.com/exdb/mnist/" target="_blank"> MNIST </a> and <a href="https://www.nist.gov/srd/nist-special-database-19" target="_blank"> NIST </a> dataset for LFC network.
 Note that NIST dataset is only applicable to LFC-W1A1 by default.
 		- <a href="https://www.cs.toronto.edu/~kriz/cifar.html" target="_blank"> Cifar10 </a>, <a href="http://ufldl.stanford.edu/housenumbers/" target="_blank"> SVHN </a> and <a href="http://benchmark.ini.rub.de/?section=gtsdb&subsection=dataset" target="_blank"> German Road Signs </a> dataset for CNV network.
 Note that SVHN and German Road Signs databases are only applicable to CNV-W1A1 by default.